jugechengzi/Rationalization-DR/Readme.md

 We would be grateful if you would star this repo before cloning it.

-If you have any questions, please feel free to open an issue or just send us an email.

 ## Abstract
 In this paper, we theoretically bridge the degeneration problem with the predictor’s Lipschitz continuity.
 Then, we emperically propose a simple but effective method named DR, which can naturally